 I found that the biggest cause of infertility is stress – men and women are stressed out.
 Most of you only think of one thing when I say stress the mental/emotional kind, but there are two other types of stresses that are contributing factors – structural and chemical.
 All three stresses play a major role in infertility for women and men.
 Ladies, please don’t forget about your men.
 All too often we only concentrate on the women and dismiss the men.
 Men are stressed too and may need more help than we think.
 In our hurry for a baby, we use extremely powerful drugs to take over the normal body function that literally forces the body to do what it wants.
 Yet, the body, as many of you may have experienced, still under such extreme force refuses to get pregnant.
 Why is this?
 Could it be genetics?
 The answer is most likely no. The majority of the problem stems from the stresses stated above.
 The body is very wise.
 It knows that the most important thing in life is life itself.
 The body knows that if it gets pregnant and it is not functioning optimally, you and your baby are at risk for serious complications that may include death.
 So, because of stress and the dysfunction that it causes your body, your body knows it is not ready to be pregnant.
 It doesn’t say never, it just says not right now.

 Everything I have explained above may go undiagnosed by your primary care physician, because they are trained to look for a state of disease.
 The examples I previously discussed, PRECEDE disease and can be fixed, but without fixing the issue they can be the reason for infertility.
-These subtle dysfunctions and changes in your body is what we focus on at the FM&WC.
-Dr. Ozzie has specialized tests, such as saliva testing to look for these dysfunctions.
+These subtle dysfunctions and changes in your body is what we focus on at the Functional Medicine Center.
+We have specialized tests, such as saliva testing to look for these dysfunctions.
 Once any underlying dysfunction is discovered he can work with you to fix them naturally so your body can have a better chance of following its natural reproductive cycle.